guybrettrobertson/guybrettrobertson/README.md

 ### What I've been working on :computer:

 Currently, I am developing my Python and SQL skills.
 Check out the *autodidactic_sandbox* repo for my self-teaching materials and the *personal_projects* repo for information about the projects I've been working on.
-Most recently, I used a data set of published academic papers to investigate trends in machine learning research over recent decades.
+Most recently, I developed a model to create a chat bot based on any WhatsApp message history.
 I have also been developing machine learning algorithms from scratch to improve my understanding of these methods at a lower level of abstraction.

 ### What drives me :seedling: